Achronite/mqtt-energenie-ener314rt/README.md

 |MIHO069|MiHome Heating Thermostat|18|Cached|Yes|No|
 |MIHO089|MiHome Click - Smart Button|?|No|Yes||

-## 'Control Only' OOK Zone Rules
-* Each Energenie **'Control'** or OOK based device can be assigned to a specifc zone (or house code) and a switch number.
-* Each zone is encoded as a 20-bit address (1-1048575 decimal).
-* Each zone can contain up to 6 separate switches (1-6) - NOTE: officially energenie state this is only 4 devices (1-4)
-* All devices within the **same** zone can be switched **at the same time** using a switch number of '0'.
-* A default zone '0' can be used to use Energenie's default zone (0x6C6C6).

 ## MQTT Topics

 The commands and monitor messages are sent/received using MQTT topics.
 The topic design is loosely based on that used for esphome devices, and parameter names generally align to the OpenThings parameter standard.